12 Best Florida Beaches for Families

-In addition to the park's lovely stretches of pure white sand, there's other fun to be had, too.
+Amenities: In addition to the park's lovely stretches of pure white sand, there's other fun to be had.
 Highlights include a number of adventure playgrounds, plenty of hiking trails, two fishing piers, bike rentals, and an old fort dating from the time of the war with Spain, all waiting to be explored.
 Other amenities include picnic spots, washrooms, and on-site lifeguards.

 4. Fort Lauderdale Beach

-For those seeking an urban beach experience - yet without the crowds of, say, Miami - Fort Lauderdale may be just the ticket.
-Flanked on one side by the Atlantic and on the other by a lovely (and long) boardwalk that separates the beach from the waterfront-facing resorts and hotels, it's far more family-friendly than many other such beach locations.
+For those seeking an urban beach experience without the crowds of, say, Miami, Fort Lauderdale may be just the ticket.
+Flanked on one side by the Atlantic and on the other by a lovely long boardwalk that separates the beach from the waterfront-facing resorts and hotels, it's far more family-friendly than many other such beach locations.

-And when it's time for a change of pace, take a walk (or rollerblade, for that matter) along the boardwalk and grab a bite at one of the many restaurants along the way.
+And when it's time for a change of pace, take a walk or rollerblade along the boardwalk and grab a bite at one of the many restaurants along the way.
 Time your visit right, and you'll find yourself enjoying street performances and entertainment, along with festivals and concerts.

 5. Panama City Beach